pietrorea/project_euler/README.md

 Solutions to problems listed on https://projecteuler.net/

 ## Typescript Setup
-Install `typescript` and `ts-node` globally run each solution file.
+Install `typescript` and `ts-node` globally to run each solution file.

 ```
 npm i typescript -S